 Spree Commerce API v3 & the Next.js Storefront Starter for Amazing Shopping Experiences

-Brands like Maisonette run Next.js storefronts on top of the Spree API for a reason — it delivers the kind of fast, smooth shopping experience that converts browsers into buyers.
-With the new Storefront API v3 and an official Next.js starter, Spree 5 gives product teams and agencies the fastest path from idea to that same production-grade experience using a free open-source eCommerce stack.
+Brands like Maisonette run Next.js ecommerce storefronts on top of the Spree API for a reason: it delivers the kind of fast, smooth shopping experience that converts browsers into buyers.
+With the Store API v3 and the open-source Next.js eCommerce storefront, Spree Commerce 5.4 gives product teams and agencies the fastest path from idea to that same production-grade experience using a free open-source eCommerce stack.

 Why Next.js + Spree Is the Right Architecture for Modern Storefronts

-Next.js is the leading framework for building fast, SEO-friendly web applications — and it is the same technology behind the storefronts of Nike, Walmart, Target, Lego, eBay, IKEA, H&M, Wayfair, CVS, Under Armour, Sephora, Samsung, Puma, LG, Carrefour, Marks & Spencer, and LUSH Cosmetics.
+Next.js is the most popular framework for building fast, SEO-friendly web applications, and it is the same technology behind the storefronts of Nike, Walmart, Target, Lego, eBay, IKEA, H&M, Wayfair, CVS, Under Armour, Sephora, Samsung, Puma, LG, Carrefour, Marks & Spencer, and LUSH Cosmetics.

 When you pair it with Spree’s open-source eCommerce backend, the result is a storefront that is genuinely better for your customers, your developers, and your business.

 One backend, unlimited frontends.
 Your Spree backend serves the Next.js storefront today.
-Tomorrow it can also power a mobile app, a wholesale portal, a marketplace, or an AI shopping assistant — all through the same Storefront API v3.
+Tomorrow it can also power a mobile app, a wholesale portal, a marketplace, or an AI shopping assistant, all through the same Store API v3.
 Read more about why pairing an open-source eCommerce backend with Next.js delivers a future-proof platform.

 Total design freedom.
 Unlike SaaS platforms where you pick from templates and themes, a Next.js storefront gives your team complete creative control.
 Every pixel, every interaction, every micro-animation is yours to design.
 This is how brands like those in our Next.js showcase create shopping experiences their competitors simply cannot replicate.